Newcastle Cognitive and Behavioural Therapies (CBT) Centre – Patient Information Leaflet

 If you and the therapist decide that CBT is a suitable treatment for your problems, the different treatment options will be discussed with you.
 It is important to bear in mind that you will have a further wait for treatment after this assessment.

-An important advantage of CBT is that it is a short-term therapy.
-If it is decided that CBT could be useful for you, at your first treatment appointment, you and your therapist will agree an initial course of between five and ten sessions.
-You and your therapist can then review progress and additional sessions can be offered if agreed they would be helpful.
+An important advantage of CBT is that it is a shorter-term therapy compared with some other approaches.
+If it is decided that CBT could be useful, you and your therapist will agree an initial course of around 10 sessions at your first treatment appointment.
+At which point you would review how the work is going at that stage.
+You and your therapist will review progress informally each session, and more formally around every 10 sessions to ensure therapy is on track and helpful.
+Additional sessions can be offered if agreed they would be helpful.

 Each individual session lasts approximately one hour and you will be asked to attend weekly or fortnightly.
 Some individual and group sessions may be longer.